Understanding retail demand planning: avoiding stockouts and maximising sales

 Choosing demand forecasting software for your business

-There are various demand forecasting tools available to help you predict future demand and optimise inventory management, offering analytics and predictive capabilities, many powered by AI.
+There are various retail demand forecasting tools available to help you predict future demand and optimise inventory management, offering sophisticated analytics and predictive capabilities, many of which are now powered by AI.

 When choosing demand forecasting software for your retail business, consider the following questions: